Maseno-Debate/MasenoLawtomator/README.md

 └── README.md
 ```

+> All files in the `vba/` folder can be copied directly or downloaded.

 ---

 ## 🛣️ **Future Additions**

-* More advanced Word automation
-* Legal writing templates (opinions, submissions, affidavits)
+* More Word automation macros (opinions, submissions, affidavits)
 * Google Docs automation (Apps Script)
 * Case-law note organizers
-* Clinic file tools (intake sheets, auto-summaries)
+* Law clinic intake forms and report templates

 ---

 ## 🤝 **Contributing**

-Contributions are welcome!
-If you have useful macros or improvements, submit a pull request.
+**Contributors** who want to add new macros or update scripts can **clone the repo** or submit pull requests.
+Git is not required for users.

 ---